Artag-Chris/Artag-Chris/README.md

 </p>

 <div size='20px'> Hi!
 My name is Christian Henao.
-Thank You for taking the time to view my GitHub Profile :smile:
+I am a software developer passionate about building efficient, scalable and secure technology solutions.
+Throughout my career, I have worked in the development of backend, frontend and mobile systems, integrating various technologies and architectures such as microservices, Kubernetes and cloud services.
+I specialize in the design and implementation of robust APIs, payment platforms, messaging and data management systems, always ensuring optimal performance and ease of integration.
+I have experience in mobile development with Flutter and React Native, as well as in creating intuitive interfaces that optimize the user experience.
 </div>

 <h2> About Me <img src ="https://creazilla-store.fra1.digitaloceanspaces.com/icons/3236524/github-icon-md.png" width = 50px></h2>